johndtwaldron/ChatLaLiLuLeLo/docs/WARP.GPT.notes/rick-PLUS-spec.md

 	•	history navigation behaviour (already added),
 	•	SSE parsing (already added),
 	•	Rick asset wiring + portrait click behaviour.
+	4. UI Copy
+	•	Update the codec banner line that lists modes so it explicitly names **RICK** as the fourth option instead of "MGS Lore".
+	•	Example target copy:
+	•	`MGS2 MEME Philosophy, Bitcoin, Haywire, or RICK (Bogart)?`
+	•	The MODE label in the UI already shows `MODE: RICK`; this goal is specifically about the **text prompt line** immediately under 140.85.

 ⸻